apache/parquet-format/Encryption.md

 the section 8.2.2 of the NIST SP 800-38D document.
 For each encrypted module, Parquet generates a unique nonce with a length of 12 bytes (96 bits).
 Notice: the NIST specification uses a term “IV” for what is called “nonce” in the Parquet encryption design.

+#### 4.1.4 Invocation limit
+According to the section 8.3 of the NIST SP 800-38D document, one key can be used for up to 2^32 encryption operations with RGB-based nonces in the AES GCM cipher.
+If this limit is exceeded, the data encryption can be broken.
+The bulk of modules in a parquet file are page headers and data pages.
+Therefore, one encryption key must not be applied to more than 2^31 (~2 billion) pages.
+In parquet files encrypted with multiple keys (footer and column keys), the invocation limit is applied to each key separately.

+Parquet is a local library, with each instance running in a process unaware of other instances.
+Therefore Parquet cannot be responsible for enforcing the key invocation limits.
+The responsibility lies with higher layers implementing the distributed applications that launch cluster nodes and supply them with parquet encryption keys.

+Parquet implementations should implement a local invocation counter for each encryption key, and throw an exception when the counter exceeds 2^32.
+While this does not enforce a system-wide limit, it helps in distributed systems that provide different keys to different nodes (or generate unique keys in each node).

 ### 4.2 Parquet encryption algorithms